Jorabagan: Geography

 Nimtala ghat in the neighbourhood is the burning ghat where Hindus cremate their dead.
 Amongst the more renowned people cremated there was Rabindranath Tagore and the place is marked with a memorial structure.
 Nimtala ghat now has an electric crematorium.

 Police district

 Jorabagan police station is part of the North and North Suburban division of Kolkata Police.
 It is located at 78, Nimtala Ghat Street, Kolkata-700006.

 Amherst Street Women police station covers all police districts under the jurisdiction of the North and the North Suburban division i.e. Amherst Street, Jorabagan, Shyampukur, Cossipore, Chitpur, Sinthi, Burtolla and Tala.

 Transport

 Road

 Jorabagan is surrounded by Strand Road on the west, Kali Krishna Tagore Street on the south, Rabindra Sarani on the east and Nimtala Ghat Street on the north.
 Baishab Seth Street-PK Tagore Street-Jadulal Mullick Road passes through the middle of the locality from north to south.
 Many buses and auto-rickshaws ply along these roads.

 Train

-Burra Bazar railway station on Kolkata Circular Railway line is the nearest railway station.
+Burra Bazar railway station and Shobhabazar Ahiritola railway station of the Kolkata Circular Railway are the nearest railway station.